 Series: Orpheus Institute Series

-Paulo de Assis is artist researcher (pianist, composer, music philosopher) and full-time research fellow at the Orpheus Institute.
+Paulo de Assis is artist researcher (pianist, composer, music philosopher) and research fellow at the Orpheus Institute.